ballerina-platform/module-ballerina-kubernetes/samples/sample13/README.md

     ```
 ### How to run:
+1. Download `mysql-connector-java-8.0.11.jar` file and add it to a new folder named `libs` inside sample13 directory.
-1. Go to `resource/docker` folder and run the build.sh file.
+2. Go to `resource/docker` folder and run the build.sh file.
 This will generate two databases deployment in mysql namespace.
 Verify pods and services are created.

 ```bash